Combinatorial Sums and Identities Involving Generalized Sum-of-Divisors Functions with Bounded Divisors: Complete proofs of the new results

+The identity in (i) finally follows by summing over $0 \leq k \leq m \leq s+1$ where $\gkpSI{s+1}{0} \equiv 0$ for all $s \geq 0$ \citep[\cf \S 26.8]{NISTHB}.
+The second identity stated in (ii) of the lemma is a consequence of (i) through an application of the binomial theorem in combination with the following identity:

+The complete form of the second identity follows by interchanging the order of summation. \end{proof}

-The next lemma is used as another transformation of the higher-order derivatives of the Lambert series identity in \eqref{eqn_key_LSeries_exp_ident}.
-Despite being straightforward to state, the two right-hand-side formulas which we make particular use of in the proof in the next subsection are somewhat non-obvious to prove directly.
-We prove (i) in the lemma in complete detail and then leave the similar proof of (ii), which we note follows easily from the first, as an exercise.
+Lemma~\ref{lemma_SumOverjPowqj_SumIdents_v2} is used as another transformation of the higher-order derivatives of the Lambert series identity in \eqref{eqn_key_LSeries_exp_ident} that we have proved in Lemma~\ref{lemma_LambertSeriesTerm_Sumjim2_Exps} above.
+We prove (i) from this lemma in complete detail and then leave the similar proof of part (ii) as an exercise that follows easily by adapting the first argument.

-\begin{lemma}[A Pair of Interesting Utility Sums] For any fixed non-zero $q$ and integers $p \geq 1$ and $n \geq 0$, we have the next two identities.